yusuzech/r-web-scraping-cheat-sheet/README.md

 1. It's very slow:
    * Since the browser loads everything on the web page(including photos, ads or even videos), it will be really slow comparing to making requests using `httr` or `rvest`.
 2. Lacking support:
    * Comparing to Selenium in Python, RSelenium doesn't have a large user base and hence lacks support.
-If you ever searched RSelenium related questions, you might already found out that: many solutions could be obsolete , you couldn't find related topics or the only solutions available were for Python..
+If you ever searched RSelenium related questions, you might already found out that: many solutions could be obsolete , you couldn't find related topics or the only solutions available were for Python.

 ### 2.1.2 <a name="rselenium1.2">Useful Resources</a>